mirkoruks/twinflex/README.md

 ```
 devtools::install_github('mirkoruks/twinflex')
 ```
+# The idea
+The basic idea of structural equation modeling is actually quite simple: You estimate the expected covariance matrix and/or means vector as a function of the model parameters.
+This is also the basic idea of OpenMx.
+But how do I get from the model parameters to the expected covariance matrix etc.?
+There are different general models of the covariance structure (e.g. LISREL).
+For twinflex, I use the RAM notation developed by McArdle and others.

 # Documentation
 In the next time I will add more and more to the documentation, including coding examples.